TryGhost/Ghost/koenig/kg-lexical-html-renderer/README.md

 # Koenig Lexical Html Renderer

-Renders a lexical editor state string to a HTML string
+Renders a lexical editor state string to a HTML string.

+This library differs from Lexical's own [lexical-html](https://github.com/facebook/lexical/tree/main/packages/lexical-html) package in a few ways:

+1. it's output target is not an editor but rendered web pages or emails which means the handling of nodes (especially custom DecoratorNodes) will differ to the node's built-in editor-focused rendering
+2. render output will vary based on supplied options and targets, e.g. when rendering for email the output may use `<table>` elements in place of modern HTML structure
+3. it's primary usage environment is server-side

 ## Install